RiseGaming/Takistan-Life-Rules/README.md

 ### Stealing

 1. No stealing in safe zones.
-2. May steal faction vehicles; expect lethal response.
+2. May steal faction vehicles but expect a lethal response.

 ### Gangs